Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 # DisSubFormer Data
-The data used in DisSubFormer are divided into two categories:
+The DisSubFormer data are provided in two forms:

 ---